Mayura Station

-Mayura Station (aka Mayurra) is a cattle station in South Australia.
+Mayura Station (a.k.a.
+Mayurra) is a cattle station in South Australia.

 It is a historically important location in South Australia, being one of the earliest pastoralist operations and European settlements in what was to become that state.
 It is located nearby the town of Millicent, a town built upon land contained within the station in its early days of operation.

 In modern times, the station is highly regarded as a producer of high-quality beef.
 It began stocking full-blood Wagyu cattle in 1997.